What is Competency Based Assessment (CBA)?

 Please note, the WER has been proven to have limitations particularly when the experience involves roles that are not clearly engineering work.
 In those cases, or where you may be unable to clearly document all your work experience, waiting until the competency system is available may be to your advantage.
 Also, if you have international work experience for which you are unable to provide direct supervisor references, the competency system may be more beneficial because of its diminished focus on work history.

 As stated above, the Competency Self-Assessment Worksheet is now available in the online application system.
 This allows you to preview all twenty-two competencies, as well as the format that will be used to capture them.
-If you feel more comfortable using the CBA format, please consider holding your application submission until CBA is live in mid-2017.
+If you feel more comfortable using the CBA format, please consider holding your application submission until CBA is live in 2nd Quarter of 2018.

 Can competency be used to waive academic deficiencies?